isomerpages/moe-cedarpri/_mk-at-cedar/MK @ Cedar Virtual Tour.md

 If you would like more information, please contact us at 6288 5633 or email us at [mk_cedar@moe.edu.sg](mailto:mk_cedar@moe.edu.sg).

-Due to the current COVID-19 situation, no visitors are allowed into the premises.
+To prevent disruption to the children’s learning, no visitors are allowed into the premises.
 Thank you for your understanding and cooperation.